how to fix dimples in resin cover

 Bubbles in resin can indeed lead to the formation of dimples on the resin’s surface.

-When resin is mixed, poured, or manipulated, it can trap air bubbles within its viscous liquid.
+When resin is mixed, poured, or manipulated, it can trap air bubbles.
 As the resin begins to cure and harden, these trapped air bubbles become semi-permanent features within the resin matrix.

 In the curing process, the resin begins to solidify, locking the air bubbles in place.
 When the surrounding resin hardens, it can create a visual indentation or dimple around the trapped air bubble.
 For smaller resin items, you might want to consider using a pressure pot for resin.